dib-lab/dib-training/index.rst

 * Have questions?
 Come, bring your questions!
 There are no silly questions.
 Researching your own answers prior to showing up is not necessary.
 * Have skills?
 Come!
 This is a relaxed co-working space with a group of friendly, computationally-minded people who enjoy discussing a diversity of data analysis problems and methods.
-* Want to come work in silence and eavesdrop on other peoples' struggles to gain inspiration?
+* Want to come work in silence and listen in on problem-solving sessions to gain inspiration?
 Great!

 Upcoming Workshops and Dates